 Accessibility

-Throughout the park there are wheelchair accessible walkways and bird watching areas.
-The Butlers Wood Loop is also wheelchair accessible.
-There is also toilets onsite, a large and free carpark, and many outdoor picnic tables.
+Throughout the park, there are wheelchair-accessible walkways and bird-watching areas.
+The Butler’s Wood Loop is also wheelchair accessible.
+There are also toilets onsite, a large and free car park, and many outdoor picnic tables.

 Carlow County Museum

-The Carlow County Museum is one of the best locations for those who are interested in art, history, and culture.
-This Carlow County Museum is one of Ireland’s newest local museums, and is an award-winning tourist attraction, making it one of the must-visit places to explore while in Carlow Town.
+The Carlow County Museum is one of the best locations for those interested in art, history, and culture.
+It is one of Ireland’s newest local museums and an award-winning tourist attraction, making it one of the must-visit places to explore while in Carlow Town.

-This museum will teach you about the heritage of Carlow, and you can view many pieces of world-class artwork.
-You will find on display the famous 19th Century hand-carved pulpit of Carlow Cathedral.
-You will also find the original gallows trapdoor from Carlow Gaol, the pipe of Captain Myles Keogh, and many interesting exhibitions.
-There are four galleries on display throughout the year, with lots of different, and interesting exhibitions.
+This museum will teach you about Carlow’s heritage and allow you to view many pieces of world-class artwork.
+It will also display the famous 19th-century hand-carved pulpit of Carlow Cathedral, the original gallows trapdoor from Carlow Gaol, Captain Myles Keogh’s pipe, and many other exciting exhibitions.
+Four galleries are displayed throughout the year, with many different and exciting exhibitions.

-You will find this museum in Carlow Town’s cultural quarter, on College Street.
+This museum is in Carlow Town’s cultural quarter, on College Street.

 Opening Hours